sgarcialaguna/SteamProphet/README.md

 ## Necessary database objects

 Create an admin user with `python manage.py superuser`
-Add 4 Week objects for each week.
+Add 4 Week objects, one for each week the game runs in.
 These are needed because a game can appear in several weeks.
 Add a voting period for each voting period.
 Voting will be unlocked during these times.

 ## Management commands